tcsvn/pyadlml/docs/user_guide/stats_and_vis.rst

 Dashboard
 =========

-Pyadlml provides an interactive dashboard that can be easily launched by navigating into the cloned local repository folder.
-The dashboard features an interactive version of most of the plots discussed previously, and allows users to select and cross-filter data points to single out and analyse in the activities_and_events plot.
-To launch the dashboard, please follow:
+Rapid feeback is critical for effective data exploration.
+To facilitate this, pyadlml offers an interactive dashboard that allows users to analyze data accross different plots.
+To launch the dashboard, navigate to the cloned
+local repository folder and execute the ``dash_board.py`` application.

 ::